 Colossal Cave Adventure is considered one of video gaming’s most influential titles.

-Above my copy of the original TRS-80 release, I recently acquired this from the original owner, an Australian gentleman whom I got in contact with on Twitter, not only did he take his time tell me a bit about the item and its story but also shared his passion for old text adventures.
-Over its 40 years of lifetime, it has seen a move from Australia to Canada, 4 house moves, and a world in computer gaming that has changed significantly.
+Above my copy of the original TRS-80 release, I recently acquired this from the original owner, an Australian gentleman whom I got in contact with on Twitter, not only did he take his time to tell me a bit about the item and its story but also shared his passion for old text adventures.
+Over its 40 year lifetime, it has seen a move from Australia to Canada, 4 house moves, and a world in computer gaming that has changed significantly.

-If you’re into, want to get into or just want to learn a bit of history you probably will enjoy Jason Scott’s documentary Get Lamp from 2010, a documentary I myself enjoyed quite a bit when released.
+If you’re into, want to get into, or just want to learn a bit of history you probably will enjoy Jason Scott’s documentary Get Lamp from 2010, a documentary I myself enjoyed quite a bit when released.